-- Choose one of the following options at the installer prompt based on whether you want to configure LLT over Ethernet or LLT over UDP or LLT over RDMA. - Option 1: Configure the heartbeat links using LLT over Ethernet (answer installer questions) - Enter the heartbeat link details at the installer prompt to configure LLT over Ethernet. - Skip to step 2. - Option 2: Configure the heartbeat links using LLT over UDP (answer installer questions) - Make sure that each NIC you want to use as heartbeat link has an IP address configured.
+- Choose one of the following options at the installer prompt based on whether you want to configure LLT over Ethernet or LLT over UDP or LLT over TCP or LLT over RDMA. - Option 1: Configure the heartbeat links using LLT over Ethernet (answer installer questions) - Enter the heartbeat link details at the installer prompt to configure LLT over Ethernet. - Skip to step 2. - Option 2: Configure the heartbeat links using LLT over UDP (answer installer questions) - Make sure that each NIC you want to use as heartbeat link has an IP address configured.
 Enter the heartbeat link details at the installer prompt to configure LLT over UDP.
-If you had not already configured IP addresses to the NICs, the installer provides you an option to detect the IP address for a given NIC. - Skip to step 3. - Option 3: Configure the heartbeat links using LLT over RDMA (answer installer questions) - Make sure that each RDMA enabled NIC (RNIC) you want to use as heartbeat link has an IP address configured.
-Enter the heartbeat link details at the installer prompt to configure LLT over RDMA.
-If you had not already configured IP addresses to the RNICs, the installer provides you an option to detect the IP address for a given RNIC. - Skip to step 4. - Option 4: Automatically detect configuration for LLT over Ethernet
+If you had not already configured IP addresses to the NICs, the installer provides you an option to detect the IP address for a given NIC. - Skip to step 3. - Option 3: Configure the heartbeat links using LLT over TCP (answer installer questions) - Make sure that the NIC you want to use as heartbeat link has an IP address configured.
+Enter the heartbeat link details at the installer prompt to configure LLT over TCP.
+If you had not already configured IP addresses to the NICs. the installer provides you an option to detect the IP address for a given NIC.
+Skip to step 4.